The Best Questions to Ask On an Performance Review

 In general, you want your questions to do two things – open communication between you and employees so you can get honest, legitimate feedback, and help you discover ways to help your employees do even better in the future.
-If you can generate honest conversations and identify ways to improve performance and satisfaction, you and those you manage will get a lot more out of the performance review process.
+If you can generate honest conversations and identify ways to improve performance and employee engagement, you and those you manage will get a lot more out of the performance review process.

 Choosing Performance Review Questions

-The “best” review questions have to be personalized to the needs of you and your company – but that doesn’t mean you need to search blindly in the dark for ideas.
+The “best” review questions have to be personalized to the needs of you and your company values – but that doesn’t mean you need to search blindly in the dark for ideas.
 You can look at the kinds of questions that have worked for others and pick and choose what will work for your needs, customizing them as you see fit.

-1. What is one thing you have accomplished since the last review that you are proud of?
+1. What is one thing you have accomplished since the last review cycle that you are proud of?

-One of the best ways to break the ice with a performance review is to start with positive questions that engage the employee and allow him or her to feel valued.
+One of the best ways to break the ice with a performance appraisal is to start with positive questions that engage the employee and allow him or her to feel valued.
 By asking about an accomplishment that happened since the last review, you keep the question focused and encourage the employee to think about recent events.